-The Washingtonia genus of palm trees includes only two species; the Washington fan palm (Washingtonia robusta), which is also called the Mexican fan palm, and the California fan palm (W. filifera).
+The Washingtonia genus of palm trees includes only two species; the Washington fan palm (Washingtonia robusta, USDA zones 9-11), which is also called the Mexican fan palm, and the California fan palm (W. filifera, zones 9-11).
 These trees are native to arid areas of California, Nevada, Arizona, Florida and northwestern Mexico, depending on the species.

 Water your new palm thoroughly with 4 to 5 gallons of water to drench the soil after planting it.
 Keep the soil moist, but not soggy, until the tree shows signs of new growth, which will be evident when small green fronds emerge from the growing tip of the tree.
-After two to three months, after the root system becomes established, limit the amount of water you give it because it is a desert plant.
+After two to three months, when the root system becomes established, limit the amount of water you give it because it is a desert plant.
 Reduce water further during winter.

 Fertilize your Washingtonia with a water-soluble fertilizer or granular, timed-release plant food that's formulated specifically for palms, according to soil-test recommendations.
 The fronds need nitrogen for effective photosynthesis and to maintain a green color, the roots need phosphorous for strength and to retain nutrients and the the entire plant needs potassium to help strengthen it and resist disease.

 Control insect pests such as aphids, spider mites and mealy bugs by spraying your palm with water to dislodge these creatures as soon as possible after you notice them on your plant.
 Aphids can be green, pink, brown or black.
 They are normally about 1/16 inch long and favor the undersides of leaves.
 Spider mites announce their presence by spinning webs similar to spiders.
 Although the insects are tiny, watch for the webbing, which is the indication they exist.
 Mealy bugs are also small but are visible due to their fuzzy white appearance.